romshark/Go-1-2-Proposal---Immutability/README.md

 #### 1.1.2.
 Vague Documentation
 We have to manually document what variables, fields, arguments, receivers and return values **must not** be mutated to avoid the mentioned problems.
-Not only does this unnecessarily complicate the documentation, it also makes it error prone and redundant.
+Not only does this unnecessarily complicate the documentation, but it also makes it error-prone and redundant.
 The documentation can easily get out of sync with the actual code.

 #### 1.1.3.
 The "Slow but Safe vs Dangerous but Fast" Dilemma
 As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies inevitably degrade runtime performance.
-This dilemma encourage us to either write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.
+This dilemma encourages us to either write unsafe mutable APIs when targeting optimal runtime performance or safe but slow and copy-code bloated ones.